-This feature allows you to make Servers on your LAN accessible to Internet users.
+This feature, sometimes called Port Forwarding, allows you to make Servers on your LAN accessible to Internet users.
 Normally, Internet users would not be able to access a server on your LAN because:

 - Your Server does not have a valid external IP Address. - Attempts to connect to devices on your LAN are blocked by the firewall in this device.